Yernar01/blog/content/blog/teach-courses/index.md

 ## Math

-Hugo Blox Builder supports a Markdown extension for $\LaTeX$ math.
+The Markdown extension for $\LaTeX$ math.
 Enable math by setting the `math: true` option in your page's front matter, or enable math for your entire site by toggling math in your `config/_default/params.yaml` file:

 ```yaml
 features: